-We are an "emerging growth company" as defined in Section 2(a) of the Securities Act of 1933, as amended (the "Securities Act"), and are subject to reduced public company reporting requirements.
+We are an "emerging growth company" as defined in Section 2(a) of the Securities Act and are subject to reduced public company reporting requirements.

-We are also a "controlled company" under the rules of Nasdaq and may take advantage of certain corporate governance exemptions afforded to a "controlled company" under the rules of Nasdaq.
+We are also a "controlled company" under the rules of The Nasdaq Stock Market LLC ("Nasdaq") and may take advantage of certain corporate governance exemptions afforded to a "controlled company" under the rules of Nasdaq.

 Investing in our class A common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 17 to read about factors you should consider before you make an investment decision.
+See "Risk Factors" beginning on page 16 to read about factors you should consider before you make an investment decision.